 Starring: Joel Edgerton, Kelvin Harrison Jr., Carmen Ejogo, Christopher Abbott, and Riley Keough.

 This is 2017’s best action film.
 Baby Driver begins with a car chase and never lets up.
 Writer and Director Edgar Wright has crafted one non-stop thrill ride that continues to tweak your expectations by pushing the envelope in new and exciting directions.

 Ansel Elgort finally found a role that isn’t some cheesy romantic drama and does a damn good job of aligning with the audience.
 The film is only as good as its soundtrack, as Wright has crafted the film specifically against the songs in the film.
 Baby Driver has been a passion project of his for twenty-two years and I, for one, am glad it finally came to fruition.

 Starring: Ansel Elgort, Jon Hamm, Jamie Foxx, Kevin Spacey, Jon Bernthal, Lily James, Eiza Gonzalez, and Flea.

 Brisgby Bear (See my review on We Need Movies)

 Don’t read up on Brigsby Bear.
-Any synopsis will spoil some fun surprises in the first twenty minutes of film.
+Any synopsis will spoil some fun surprises in the first twenty minutes of the film.
 Instead, if you are a fan of quirky indie comedies or coming-of-age films, then this is for you.
 Co-Written by and starring Kyle Mooney (of Good Neighbor and Saturday Night Live), Brigsby is about a man-child who won’t let his childhood show go and instead decides to finish its story once the show goes off the air.

-It’s a wonderful look at the synthesis of the ideals from childhood into adulthood as we grow old and proves that we can retain some of our innocence and sense of adventure we once had.
+It’s a wonderful look at the synthesis of the ideas from childhood into adulthood as we grow old and proves that we can retain some of our innocence and sense of adventure we once had.
 It’s also one of the more unique films of 2017.